Argentina Index

 with the company and the failure of its legal system to enforce it.
 The

-dispute will now go to the Central America Free Trade Agreement (Cafta) for
+dispute went to the Central America Free Trade Agreement (Cafta) for

 arbitration.
-Whatever happens there, this is bad news for the railway, its
+Whatever happened there, it was bound to be bad news for the railway, its

 steam locomotives and especially the people on it who worked very hard to